Knowledge graphSettings

 • Global FIFO without per-host limits: quickly leads to bans and blocks.

-• Lack of canonicalization of URL (utm, trailing slash, case) -> explosion of duplicates.
+• Lack of URL canonicalization (utm, trailing slash, case) causes a duplicate explosion.

 • Storing all content only in RAM queues without a durable layer.